 There have been about 8,500 reported sightings of Madeleine McCann over the years, and though none have led to Madeleine being reunited with her family, her parents, Kate and Gerry McCann, have vowed to continue the search for their daughter.

-On the eve of her 14th birthday this year, they pledged, “[W]e’re waiting for you and we’re never going to give up.”
+On the eve of her 14th birthday in 2017, they pledged, “[W]e’re waiting for you and we’re never going to give up.”

 Over the last decade, investigators and forensic experts have used age progression technology to compose images of what Madeleine might look like today.
 Madeline’s most distinctive feature, a blemish in her right eye, is maintained throughout all artists’ impressions.